toteload/toteload.github.io/README.md

-# davidbos.me

-This repository hosts my website ☺️
+This is where I host my website.